What is a driverless car?

 How will driverless car insurance work?

-They might not be common on UK roads yet, but the Government has already passed the Automated and Electric Vehicles Act 2018, outlining regulations for the insurance of driverless cars.
+They might not be common on UK roads yet, but the government has already passed the Automated and Electric Vehicles Act 2018.
+This outlined regulations for the insurance of driverless cars.

 The bill states that insured automated vehicles will be covered for accidents that happen while the car’s artificial intelligence (AI) is driving.
 If they’re not properly insured, the car’s owner will be liable.